rainloreley/Spica-iOS/README.md

 4. Open Spica.xcworkspace (do not open Spica.xcodeproj, it won't work)
 5. Set a new development team
 6. Run

-## Progress

-We store most of our ideas on Trello.
-You can find it [here](https://trello.com/b/EtFFbUoq/spica).

 ## Contributing